Yunite ships a fully-fledged tournament scoring system for your Fortnite tournaments!

 - Clone: Create a new tournament with the exact same settings.
 Useful for repeated / daily / weekly ladders.

 - Delete: Deletes this tournament permanently.
 You will lose all data and all points.
 This can not be undone.

-Once you click the Match history button, you'll see a list of all matches played in your tournament so far.
+Once you click the Dashboard button, you'll see some stats about your tournament, a list of all matches played in your tournament so far, and a team list.

 Click Ignore to ignore a match.
 Ignored matches will not count towards the leaderboard.

 Click Results to show the individual results of this single match.